mfx9/pcetk/README.md

 # pcetk

-:warning: Pcetk has now been integrated into the incoming release of pDynamo, known as pDynamo 3. :warning:
+:warning: Pcetk has been integrated into pDynamo 3. :warning:

-A legacy version of Pcetk is kept here: https://github.com/mikolajfeliks/pcetk
+The legacy version of Pcetk is still available here: https://github.com/mikolajfeliks/pcetk